 Crocus officinalis, Crocus orsinii, Crocus pendulus, Crocus setifolius, Geanthus autumnalis, Safran officinarum

-Crocus sativus is a perennial plant, up to 6 inches (15 cm) tall.
-Each corm produces several upright, cup-like, lilac-purple flowers with dark purple veins that bloom in early to mid-autumn.
-Each flower has three long style branches tipped with reddish-orange stigmas.
-Flowers close at night and open up in the morning.
-Basal, grass-like leaves appear slightly prior to bloom.
+Crocus sativus is a perennial plant that grows up to 6 inches (15 cm) tall.
+Each corm produces several upright, cup-like, lilac-purple flowers with dark purple veins that bloom from early to mid-fall.
+Each flower has three long-style branches tipped with reddish-orange stigmas.
+The flowers close at night and open up in the morning.
+Basal, grass-like leaves appear slightly before bloom.

 How to Grow and Care

 In areas where Saffron Crocus are reliably hardy—USDA Zone 6 through 8 in the South, 6 through 9 in the West—you should plant the corms as soon as you receive them.
 Saffron Crocus does best in full sun and well-drained soil that is moderately rich in organic matter.
 Ideally, the site should be relatively dry in summer, when the corms are dormant.

 Plant the corms 4 inches (10 cm) deep and 4 inches (10 cm) apart.
 If gophers, mice, or voles are a problem in your garden, plant the corms in containers or line the bed with a hardware cloth or a similar wire mesh.
 Flowers generally come up 6-8 weeks after planting, although occasionally, they wait until the 2nd fall to appear.
 Bloom lasts about three weeks.
 The grass-like leaves may emerge either with the flowers or soon after they occur.
 Sometimes, they wait until the following spring.
 In either case, the leaves persist for 8-12 weeks, then wither and vanish, leaving no trace of the corms below until the flowers appear again in fall.
 It's not a bad idea to mark the area where you've planted your corms so you don't inadvertently dig them up while planting something else.